Surfaces (band)

 Surfaces is an American music group based in College Station, Texas.
 Their music is a blend of surf music, jazz, soul, pop rock, hip hop, reggae, and calypso.
 They have released six studio albums.
 Their first independent studio album, Surf, was released in 2017.
-While their most recent album, Good Morning, was released in 2024.
+Their most recent album, All the Space Between, was released in 2026.

 History

 Surfaces was formed in 2017.
 Colin Padalecki began creating music in high school with his cousin and singer Alexa Padalecki.
 Colin began to upload his music online while attending Texas A&M University in College Station, Texas.
 Forrest Frank, a recent Baylor University graduate from Texas, reached out to Colin after hearing his music and invited him to record music at his houseboat.
 They released their first album together under the moniker Surfaces in December 2017, entitled Surf.
 The album's third track, 24 / 7 / 365, has over 107 million streams on Spotify as of 2025.
-After the release of Surf, Forrest Frank released a project with producer Biskwiq under the alias "Forrest." in July 2018.
-Notable tracks from the project include "Your Soul" and "Why Not Me", which have amassed over 60 million and 38 million streams on Spotify respectively.
+After the release of Surf, Forrest Frank released a project with producer Biskwiq (who goes under the name "soren", releasing music under a project name titled "tsubi club") under the alias "Forrest." in July 2018.
+The project, titled "Warm" was Forrest Frank's way of escapism to a sunny beaches from his depressing life living in a houseboat working at Abbott Laboratories in Seattle, Washington after graduating from Baylor University.
+Notable tracks from the project include "Your Soul" and "Why Not Me", which have amassed over 67 million and 40 million streams on Spotify respectively.
+The ukulele on the track titled "Grandpop Uke" belonged to his grandfather, after recording the song Forrest expressed that he broke down in tears feeling a heavy emotion for someone (his grandfather) whom he had never met.
+The same ukulele was later used on the song Alone by Surfaces.

-In January 2019, the band released their second album, Where the Light Is, under the labels Caroline Records and TenThousand Projects.
+In January 2019, the band released their second album, Where the Light Is, under the labels Caroline Records and Ten Thousand Projects.
 The seventh track from the album, "Sunday Best", became a top 40 hit in Canada, Ireland, New Zealand, Australia, Norway, the United Kingdom, and the United States, as well as the top 100 in Germany, Sweden, and Switzerland.
 The song has amassed over 1 billion streams on Spotify as of December 2024 and is believed to have gained its popularity from video-sharing app TikTok.
 It was released to radio in March 2020.
 A music video for the track was released on YouTube on July 10, 2019.